SoftwareAG/c8y-docs/src/documents/guides/users-guide/cloud-fieldbus.html.md

 ## <a name="configure"></a>Configuring Fieldbus device types

-New Modbus device types can be set up in the "Device Database" menu.
+New Fieldbus device types can be set up in the "Device Database" menu.
 Click "New".
-Define the type of your device, give it a name and start adding coils and register definitions to the device type.
-Depending on the selected type the options will change.
+Define the protocol of your device, give it a name and start adding coils and register definitions to the device type.
+Depending on the selected protocol, the options below will change.

 ![Device Database](/guides/users-guide/devicedatabase.png)